-Anyone interested in the history of Ticknall School may be pleased to know that a large collection of information and photographs has been collected, recorded and bound into a document that goes under the title of ‘Happy as Larks’ – this being a quote from one past pupil who summed up her memories of school life as both pupil and later as School Clerk throughout the reign of four Headmistresses.
+Anyone interested in the history of Ticknall School may be pleased to know that a large collection of information and photographs has been collected, recorded and bound into a document by Teresa Johnson.
+It goes under the title of ‘Happy as Larks’ – this being a quote from one past pupil who summed up her memories of school life as both pupil and later as School Clerk throughout the reign of four Headmistresses.

 The purpose of the document is to form an archive and provide a permanent reminder of the life and history of the school.
 It has been formed with the help of past pupils (covering many decades) who have recalled their memories or given permission for the use of photographs, along with historical research gained from many sources.

-Whilst the document is not an in-depth history of the ancient school, there is a brief outline of it’s formation in 1741/1744 by Dame Catherine, widow of Sir John Harpur of Calke.
+Whilst the document is not an in-depth history of the ancient school, there is a brief outline of its formation in 1741/1744 by Dame Catherine, widow of Sir John Harpur, the fourth baronet of Calke.
 This is followed by facts and photos from the time of Headmaster Harry Harrison (1881 – 1922) right up until 1987 when the local authority withdrew funding and support as a result of dwindling pupil numbers.